rossprogram/rossprogram.github.io/counselors/index.md

 ## Application Requirements

 A Ross Counselor will need a strong background in mathematics, and good social skills.
 We prefer applicants who are either math graduate students or undergraduate math majors who have completed at least two years of college.
-Applicants should have some experience with elementary number theory and abstract algebra, but prior knowledge of all the [Course Topics](/first-years/course-topics/) is not required.
+Applicants should have taken a college course on Abstract Algebra, and havesome experience with elementary number theory.
+Prior knowledge of all the [Course Topics](/first-years/course-topics/) is not required.

 Each counselor must pass a standard background check.
 Depending on your citizenship status, you might need to obtain an appropriate visa (US or Chinese) to join the Ross Program.